Fault-tolerant Quantum Error Correction Using a Linear Array of Emitters: Single emitter protocols

 The study in Section~\ref{sec:circuit_level_noise} excludes an important source of error.
 Recall that the data qubits are photons, which at times propagate through a delay line.
 Each photon experiences an error for each unit of length they travel.
 We include the effect of such delay line error, following the discussion in Ref.~\cite{wan21}.

 The error associated with each delay line --- from the emission of the data qubit into the delay line to the eventual measurement --- is proportional to the time the photon spends in the delay line.
-This is equal to the time it takes to apply $U_k$, which will constitute a convenient unit of time.
-We assume that each $U_k$ operation consumes an equal amount of time.
+The time the photon spends in the delay line is proportional to the time required to apply $U_k$, which we assume is uniform for each operation and will serve as a convenient unit of time.
 Throughout this paper, we will assume that there is a fixed error rate associated with this unit time, denoted as $\eta$ with an appropriate subscript, as we describe below.

 There are two primary sources of errors in the delay line: dephasing and (heralded) loss error.
 Dephasing error is a stochastic application Pauli-$Z$ errors on the data qubit $a$ with error rate $\eta_z$: